 Master of Arts in Chinese History and Culture

 The Master of Arts in Chinese History and Culture is a two-year program.
-Students are required to take five compulsory courses in the first year and, three courses, one elective course and one project report in the second year.
+Students are required to take eight compulsory courses , one elective course and one project report.

 The main objectives of the MA Program in Chinese History and Culture are to serve the local high school teachers exclusively, allowing them, mostly via intensive lectures, interactive class discussions, and creative presentations, to advance and update their knowledge of Chinese history and culture, enhance their capability of appreciating and disseminating the achievements of the Chinese civilization, strengthen their skill and foundation for independent studying and excellent teaching of Chinese history and culture, as well as promote via them the affection for and identity with the Chinese civilization among Macao’s youth community.

 - Follow the general admission regulations and requirements of the University.
 Please refer to Graduate School website: Regular Admission to Master’s Degree & Postgraduate Certificate / Diploma Programmes of 2018/2019 (https://www.umac.mo/grs/cn/admissions_regular.php).

 - Admission will be in accordance with the University Admission Rules on MA degree in Chinese.
 In addition, the MA students must have a BA degree in History, Literature, Geography, Education, Communication, Sociology, Chinese or a relevant field.